Become a PA

 - Medical ethics

-You’ll also complete more than 2,000 hours of clinical rotations, with an emphasis on primary care in ambulatory clinics, physician offices and acute or long-term care facilities.
+You’ll also complete more than 2,000 hours of clinical rotations, with an emphasis on primary care in ambulatory clinics, medical practices, and acute or long-term care facilities.

 Your rotations could include: